 The most pressing problem in the systems biology era will be to understand the integrated functions of thousands of genes.
 Dealing with this problem will require an interdisciplinary research structure dedicated to developing intellectual and human capital in bioinformatics and genome science.
 Due to the complexity of this new paradigm in biology, entirely new sets of tools and human resources will be necessary.
 Thus, future developments will be dependent upon the scientific progress at the interface of three major disciplines—biology, engineering, and computer science.
 The accelerated growth of modern biology warrants revolutionary changes in academic curricula.

-Each department represented in this program participates in various interdisciplinary graduate programs in addition to providing very strong intradisciplinary graduate training.
+Each department represented in this program participates in various interdisciplinary graduate programs in addition to providing very strong interdisciplinary graduate training.
 One example is the La Jolla Interfaces in Science program (LJIS), a campus- and mesa-wide fellowship opportunity sponsored by the Burroughs Wellcome Fund.
-LJIS supports exploration of interfaces between the biological and biomedical sciences and the physical, computer, and mathematical sciences at UCSD, The Scripps Research Institute (TSRI), the Salk Institute, and the San Diego Supercomputer Center.
+LJIS supports exploration of interfaces between the biological and biomedical sciences and the physical, computer, and mathematical sciences at UC San Diego, The Scripps Research Institute (TSRI), the Salk Institute, and the San Diego Supercomputer Center.

 Bioengineering, consistently ranked among the top three programs nationally by U.S. News and World Report, has several new faculty hires in the area of bioinformatics and computational biology and has identified bioinformatics as a major area of focus.

-Biological Sciences, a premier division at UCSD, will spearhead the interdisciplinary, undergraduate specialization in bioinformatics and is planning to hire new faculty in bioinformatics fields.
+Biological Sciences, a premier division at UC San Diego, will spearhead the interdisciplinary, undergraduate specialization in bioinformatics and is planning to hire new faculty in bioinformatics fields.